elton999/Skate-Running-game/README.md

 ## Where can I play the game?

-You can download the downloa the game on my site [here](https://eltonsilva.site/games/skate-runner/)
+You can download the game on my site [here](https://eltonsilva.site/games/skate-runner/)

 ![Image of gameplay](https://eltonsilva799505601.files.wordpress.com/2020/04/game1-1.png)